balch/MockTrade/PRESENTME.md

 }
 ```

-This pattern has the of benefits:
+This pattern enforces MVP by requireing implementers to specify View and ModelProvider types, and implement
-* Supports all all Android LifeCycle events
+`abstract V createView()` and `abstract void createModel(M modelProvider)` methods to create concreate classes
-* Reduced learning curve by incorporating known LifeCycle method names
+to represent the **MV** part of **MV**P. These methods are extremley usefull when it comes to [Unit Testing](#unit_testing).

-* Android Lifecycle Logging and Timing
+The integration with the Android LifeCycle events provides a familiar set of methods to `@Override` and makes it easy to
-* Forces MVP with `abstract V createView()` and `abstract void createModel(M modelProvider)`
+port legacy applications.
+The interaction with the LifeCycle events allows the framework to provide integrated error handling
-* Error Handling
+and timing logs.

 ### Model and ModelProvider
 * Domain Objects